Excelerate Energy (EE)

 AI Analysis | Feedback

-Dana Armstrong, Executive Vice President and Chief Financial Officer
+Dana Armstrong - Executive Vice President & Chief Financial Officer

-Oliver Simpson, Executive Vice President and Chief Commercial Officer
+Oliver Simpson - Executive Vice President & Chief Commercial Officer

-Oliver Simpson is the Executive Vice President and Chief Commercial Officer for Excelerate Energy, a role he assumed in November 2023.
-He is responsible for contracting and chartering FSRUs, overseeing customer contracts, sourcing and supplying LNG flows, and natural gas marketing.
-Mr. Simpson joined Excelerate in 2014 and served as Vice President, Commercial since 2017.
-Prior to joining Excelerate, he was the head of LNG chartering at Fearnley Offshore LLC and a gas trader at Total Gas and Power North America.
+Oliver Simpson was appointed Executive Vice President and Chief Commercial Officer effective November 16, 2023.
+In this role, he is responsible for contracting and chartering FSRUs, overseeing customer contracts, and managing LNG and natural gas supply and marketing.
+Simpson joined Excelerate Energy in 2014 and previously served as Vice President, Commercial since 2017.
+Prior to joining Excelerate, he was the head of LNG chartering at Fearnley Offshore LLC and worked as a gas trader at Total Gas and Power North America.

-Alisa Newman Hood, Executive Vice President and General Counsel
+Alisa Newman Hood - Executive Vice President & General Counsel

 Alisa Newman Hood is the Executive Vice President and General Counsel for Excelerate Energy.
-She joined Excelerate Energy in 2019 as Senior Vice President, where she negotiated financing agreements, EPC contracts, and vessel charters and managed the company's U.S. government relations.
-Before joining Excelerate Energy, Ms. Hood served as General Counsel of ARTIC, a Qatari real estate holding company that manages over 35 luxury, internationally branded hotels.
+She contributes 20 years of experience in worldwide legal affairs, government relations, and energy policy.
+Hood joined Excelerate Energy in 2019 as Senior Vice President, where her responsibilities included negotiating financing agreements, EPC contracts, and vessel charters with international entities, as well as managing the company's U.S. government relations function.

 AI Analysis | Feedback